jp21bp/PortfolioOptimization_EN/README.md

 <br>

 ### Industrial Sector Focus
-The industrial sector is experiencing a strong rally, yielding a **250% compound return** on the initial investment.
+The industrial sector is experiencing a strong rally, yielding a **250% cumulative return** on the initial investment.
 In the short term, it is recommended to invest the vast majority of the funds into the industrial sector, provided there is diversification with other stocks.
 In the long term, it is recommended to continue monitoring the sector’s performance, keeping in mind that a shift in the market could begin to bolster another sector.

 <br>